Damian Michalski

-Damian Michalski (born 17 May 1998) is a Polish professional footballer who plays as a centre-back for 2.
-Bundesliga club Greuther Fürth.
+Damian Michalski (born 17 May 1998) is a Polish professional footballer who plays as a centre-back for Ekstraklasa club Zagłębie Lubin.

 Career

 On 29 August 2022, he was announced to be joining 2.
 Bundesliga club Greuther Fürth on a three-year contract, with an extension option.

+On 3 February 2025, Michalski signed a two-and-a-half-year deal with Polish club Zagłębie Lubin.